Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Methodology

-To further validate the fidelity of the BDIM in simulating the compressible LPT flows, figures \ref{fig:validation}(\textit{b},\textit{c},\textit{d}) shows the mean tangential velocity profiles and tangential Reynolds normal stress $\overline{u^{\prime}_{\xi}u^{\prime}_{\xi}}$ at various streamwise positions, along with the blade surface skin-friction coefficient $C_f$.
-Therein, the BDIM simulations show close agreement with the body-fitted simulations, supporting the accuracy of the present BDIM configurations.
+To extensively validate the numerical setups for the present simulations, a series of test cases with different meshes have been performed, and the mesh parameters are listed in Table~\ref{tab:grid_convergence}.

-It is noted that although the Mesh-C is shown fine enough for the smooth case, the rough cases obviously require finer grid resolution \citep{Jelly2023,Nardini2023_2,Nardini2023}.
-Therefore, to further validate the grid independence, the $k64\alpha50$ case has been tested by a series of progressively refined meshes, which are summarized in table \ref{tab:grid_convergence}.
-The results presented in figure~\ref{fig:grid_convergence} show that the Mesh-P is able to accurately predict the mean velocity and Reynolds normal stress profiles at diverse streamwise locations, as well as the blade surface skin-friction coefficient $C_f$, and further refining the mesh does not result in a noticeable difference.
+The Mesh-C was used exclusively for the smooth-blade case, and the corresponding results are in very good agreement with the results reported by Sandberg et al.~\cite{Sandberg2015}.
+Although the Mesh-C is fine enough for the smooth case, the rough cases obviously require finer grid resolution~\cite{Jelly2023,Nardini2023_2,Nardini2023}.
+Therefore, to further validate the grid independence, the $k64\alpha50$ case has been tested by a series of progressively refined meshes, which are summarized in Table~\ref{tab:grid_convergence}.
+The results presented in Fig.~\ref{fig:grid_convergence} show that the Mesh-P is able to accurately predict the mean velocity and Reynolds normal stress profiles at diverse streamwise locations.
 Therefore, for the rough cases simulated in the present study, the Mesh-P is used for production.

-Finally, the near-wall grid resolution around the blade boundary layer for Mesh-P is summarized in figure \ref{fig:grid}.
-The grid spacings in proximity to the blade surface in the tangential, wall-normal and spanwise directions are expressed in non-dimensional terms via the local viscous length scale, denoted as $\Delta \xi^+$, $\Delta \eta^+$ and $\Delta z^+$, respectively.
+In addition, the grid spacings in proximity to the blade surface in the tangential, wall-normal and spanwise directions are expressed in non-dimensional terms via the local viscous length scale, denoted as $\Delta \xi^+$, $\Delta \eta^+$ and $\Delta z^+$, respectively.
 Although there exists a variation in grid spacing over the extent of the blade surface, efforts have been made to restrict these spacings to comparatively minimal magnitudes.
-In particular, the present mesh for the rough-wall LPT flow is much finer in the wall-tangential direction due to the need to resolve the rough elements, compared to previously conducted smooth-wall simulations ($\Delta \xi^+ < 11$, $\Delta \eta^+<1$ and $\Delta z^+ < 9$) \citep{Sandberg2015}.
+On the suction side, the grid spacings in the wall-tangential, wall-normal, and spanwise directions are maintained below $\Delta \xi^+ < 3$, $\Delta \eta^+<1$ and $\Delta z^+ < 6$, respectively.
+In particular, the present mesh for the rough-wall LPT flow is much finer in the wall-tangential direction due to the need to resolve the roughness elements, compared to previously conducted smooth-wall simulations ($\Delta \xi^+ < 11$, $\Delta \eta^+<1$ and $\Delta z^+ < 9$) \cite{Sandberg2015}.